How to Become a Penetration Tester in India - Complete Roadmap 2026

 Before diving into each step in detail, here is the complete penetration testing roadmap so you have the full picture upfront:

-Build your networking & Linux foundation
+Build your networking and Linux foundation

 Learn TCP/IP, subnetting, Kali Linux command line, and how traffic flows across systems.